 Noble finished dinner service and went on to be the chef for the next three seasons.

 Noble’s skills did not go unnoticed as word spread in the area.
 Justin Farr, Dent Island’s manager, enjoyed several meals at Noble’s restaurant.

 “Drew really knows how to work with the ingredients in the region and give guests a truly exceptional experience,” Farr said.

 Noble shoots for dishes that he knows people will like, but won’t try to make at home.
 He likes to think of his cooking now as rustic contemporary that focuses on the deep agricultural ties to Vancouver Island.

-“I like preparing dishes that rely on no more than give ingredients,” he said.
+“I like preparing dishes that rely on no more than five ingredients,” he said.
 “It’s clean and fresh as possible.

 Even more exciting than the food is the staff that Noble inherits.
-He wants them to be as engaged as possible.
+He wants them to be as engaged and inspired as possible.